OndrejP/NpmjsBigBen/README.md

-DELETED AND STOP
+DISABLED
 ================
 ###Why?
 * Becauss it's showing on Related Pages.
-* Because it's create virtual download from npmjs mirrors.
+* Because it's create virtual download from npmjs mirrors .

 BigBen
 ===========

-Bong every 15 minutes to npmjs.org.
+Dong every 15 minutes to npmjs.org.
 Create new version of this project to check functionality of npmjs.org.

 Version style: